 To ensure the integrity and privacy of the personal and health-related information provided to us, we use state-of-the-art information security programs, focusing on protection of sensitive information and detection of unauthorized access.
 In 2016, Actelion received no substantiated complaints regarding breaches of customer privacy or losses of customer data.

 Full compliance with applicable laws in all the regions where Actelion operates is crucial to our success.

 Actelion’s position is clearly stated in our Anti-Corruption and Anti-Bribery Policy: We take a zero‑tolerance approach to bribery and corruption and are committed to acting professionally in all our business dealings and relationships wherever we operate.
 We implement and enforce effective systems to counter bribery.
 We will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
 All Actelion employees are required to complete training on this policy.

-During 2015, all of Actelion’s operations were reviewed using a new online compliance assessment tool, which also covers risks related to corruption and bribery.
-Each affiliate was evaluated with the aid of the Transparency International Corruption Perceptions Index and, based on the outcome, steps are being taken to mitigate any risks.
+In 2015, all of Actelion’s operations were reviewed for the first time using an online compliance assessment tool, which also covers risks related to corruption and bribery.
+The results of this assessment were used to refine the questionnaire, and it now forms part of an annual review which will provide an overview of the implementation of compliance programs.
+Each affiliate is evaluated with the aid of the Transparency International Corruption Perceptions Index and, based on the outcome, steps are taken to mitigate any risks.